MongoDB integration with FastNetMon Advanced

 We recommend using our own backup tool.

-Be careful.
-This command will overwrite current configuration with data from backup!
+Proceed with caution.
+This command will overwrite the current configuration with data from the backup:

 sudo mongorestore --username administrator --password `sudo cat /etc/fastnetmon/keychain/.mongo_admin` --drop /tmp/folder_with_incompressed_backup